Basingstoke & District Bowling Association

 The closing dates for entries, competition dates for competition rounds, fixed dates for Pairs, Triples.
 Rinks, and Hants & Berks rounds, and dates for tournaments will be decid ed by the council .

 a) Competitors in all competitions may only enter from one club and must be available for the leagues with that Club in the current season.
 A competitor who changes Club after the competition entries have been recorded must notify the Competition Secretary of that change and cannot compete with members of the former Club.

-In the event of the challenger not fulfilling his obligation according to these rules, the opponent shall contact the Competition Secretary and claim the tie.
+In the event of the challenger not fulfilling his obligation according to these rules, The opponent shall offer one date that must be accepted and contact the Competition Secretary.
 No alteration of an accepted date shall be made, unless mutually agreed upon.
 Failing such arrangement, the Players desiring such alteration must play on the accepted date, or give his opponent a 'walk over'.

 38 to 40 not used.